 We will require a final high school transcript for students who commit to Penn State no later than July 15.
 The final transcript will be used to verify high school graduation and validate what the student entered in SRAR.

 We prefer that graduation verification be provided through Penn State's Web Counselor System.
 Additionally, we can accept transcripts by mail or fax sent directly from the high school.
-We also accept transcripts sent through Naviance/Parchment, eScrip-Safe, or the National Student Clearinghouse.
+We also accept transcripts sent through Naviance/Parchment, eScrip-Safe, the National Student Clearinghouse, or submitted through the Common Application.

 The following links may be useful to you and your students as they move through the application process